hipe/tmx/lib/skylab/callback/doc/issues/019-storypoints.md

-call to `init` which hackishly adds another module to the ancestor chain of the singleton class of the object, which in turn overrides these methods!! this is done so that we don't have to check for whether the thing is initted each time we for e.g. call `emit`, and in theory it will only get us in to trouble if we use alias_method on the below three #experimental
+call to `init` which hackishly adds another module to the ancestor chain of the singleton class of the object, which in turn overrides these methods!! this is done so that we don't have to check for whether the thing is initted each time we for e.g. call `call_digraph_listeners`, and in theory it will only get us in to trouble if we use alias_method on the below three #experimental

 #todo this is a truly terrible way to do this and should be swapped out withx